 On a straight interpretation, we can say that the result of this change is that the scope of export of service is narrowed further.
 According to the new clause, a person will be considered outside UAE only if his presence in UAE is less than a month and at the same time his stay is not connected with the service provided.
 Hence, we need to understand that when a non-resident person is present in the state and such presence in connection with the service provided from UAE, then the non-resident person will not be considered as “outside the UAE for VAT purpose”.
 Accordingly, the transaction may not qualify the zero-rating of export of service and need to be taxed at the standard rate.
 We need to understand that the conjunction ‘AND’ used in the sentence make both conditions to be qualified to consider a person as outside the UAE for VAT purpose.

 To understand it better if we consider a person from the UK is receiving a service from a supplier in the UAE.
 The taxability of the service will be based on the duration of his stay and the effective connection on the service received when he is in the UAE.

-For example: If the length of the stay is more than a month, then the person cannot be considered as outside the UAE for VAT purpose and may be taxed at 5%.
+If the length of the stay is more than a month, then the person cannot be considered as outside the UAE for VAT purpose and may be taxed at 5%.
 But let us consider the length of the stay is only 10 days (less than a month), then he may be considered as a person outside the state after considering the effective relationship with the service received, which means that if the service provided is effectively connected with his presence then the supply will not be eligible for zero-rating of export of service.

 So the change of the conjunction used in the Article 31 (2) of the Executive Regulation of the Federal Decree-Law No. 8 of 2017 on Value Added Tax has eliminated the advantage of satisfying only one condition and still considered as a person outside UAE.
 Accordingly, where the service is provided to a non-resident, the tax treatment will not be zero-rated if;